miyako/4d-topic-AI-and-4D/README.md

 <img src="https://github.com/user-attachments/assets/a9dc6e6f-57b8-450b-896c-0af8d50d34f1" width=500 height=auto />

-* the page is designed to disply a list of contacts and their invoices, as opposed to a list of invoices and their contacts. so the list of invoices is populated in this example but not the list of contacts.
+* the page is designed to display a list of contacts and their invoices, as opposed to a list of invoices and their contacts. so the list of invoices is populated in this example but not the list of contacts. it was like this in the demo.

 * now try "show me all contacts whose age > 30"